lmcad-unicamp/CLAP/docs/source/shared_groups.rst

 Install `spits runtime for the SPITS programming model <https://github.com/lmcad-unicamp/spits-2.0/>`_ in nodes, deploy SPITS applications and collect results from execution.
 The following actions are provided by this group.

-- ``add-nodes``: If no shared filesystem is being used, this action informs to the job manager node, the address of all task managers.
+- ``add-nodes``: This action informs to the job manager node, the public address of all task managers.
 - ``job-copy``: Copy the results (job directory) from the job manager to the localhost.
 - ``job-create``: Create a SPITS job in nodes
 - ``job-status``: Query job manager nodes the status and the metrics of a running SPITS job